 To get started on today's homemade coffee ice cream, you need to make the custard.
 It's a simple concoction of whole milk, sugar, salt, and instant coffee granules.
 The recipe calls for decaffeinated coffee just in case you are sensitive to caffeine.

-Put all those ingredients into a small saucepan and cook it over medium heat until it begins to steam.
+Put all those ingredients in a small saucepan and cook it over medium heat until it begins to steam.
 Make sure not to boil it or the milk will curdle.
 As soon as it begins to steam reduce the heat to low.

 The egg yolks go in next but you can't just drop them into the hot the milk.
 They'll scramble if you do.